Parnassius/cerbottana/README.md

 ### Running a bot instance

-First of all, you need to install the dependencies (drop `--no-dev` if you wish to contribute):
+First of all, you need to install the dependencies (drop `--only main` if you wish to contribute):

-    poetry install --no-dev
+    poetry install --only main

 If you are running a local Pokémon Showdown instance, make sure it is active.
 Then, to start cerbottana, run: